 You must realize that what they’re doing is asking the crowd to idolize an incredibly small group of people who see results.

-So ask yourself: how does one see results in the business you are considering?
+So ask yourself: how does one see results in the business ideas you are considering?

 Is it by recruiting others and asking them for money?